-Kapi'olani Community College lies on the opposite slope of Diamond Head, across from the entrance to the Diamond Head National Monument.
-The main campus can be found at 4303 Diamond Head Road and is bordered by Diamond Head Road (Northwestern Border), Kilauea Avenue (Southeastern Border), 18th Ave (Northeastern Border), and Makapuu Ave (Southwestern Border), see Appendix C for the campus location and map.
+Kapi'olani Community College lies on the opposite slope of Diamond Head (Le'ahi), across from the entrance to the Diamond Head National Monument.
+The main campus can be found at 4303 Diamond Head Road and is bordered by Diamond Head Road (Northwestern Border), Kilauea Avenue (Southeastern

+Border), 18th Ave (Northeastern Border), and Makapuu Ave (Southwestern Border), see Appendix C for the campus location and map.
 Kapi'olani Community College also utilizes spaces in the neighboring Leahi Hospital, located at 3675 Kilauea Avenue, for teaching.

 The campus also manages the Culinary Institute of the Pacific (CIP), located at 4500 Diamond Head Road location.
 The CIP is a consortium of University of Hawai'i culinary programs and was developed to provide post degree education and training.
-The is currently comprised of a classroom/lab building, locker room and restroom building and two support buildings for storage, physical plant and maintenance.
+The CIP currently comprises of a classroom/lab building, locker room and restroom building and two support buildings for storage, physical plant and maintenance.
 This first phase (Phase 1) features advanced continental, Asian and food innovation culinary training.
+The second phase is currently under construction and will be completed in the Fall of 2024.
 The CIP is bordered by Diamond Head Road, Wauke Street and Diamond Head Crater.